Bezier Curves and Picasso

 In our earlier post on low-complexity art, we explored the possibility of representing all images within a coordinate system involving circles with shaded interiors.
 But it’s obvious that such a coordinate system wouldn’t be able to represent “Dog” with very low complexity.
 It seems that Bezier curves are a much more natural system of coordinates.
 Some of the advantages include that length of lines and slight perturbations don’t affect the resulting complexity.
 A cubic Bezier curve can be described by any set of four points, and more “intricate” (higher complexity) descriptions of curves require a larger number of points.
 Bezier curves can be scaled up arbitrarily, and this doesn’t significantly change the complexity of the curve (although scaling many orders of magnitude will introduce a logarithmic factor complexity increase, this is quite small).
 Curves with larger stroke are slightly more complex than those with smaller stroke, and representing many small sharp bends require more curves than long, smooth arcs.

 On the downside, it’s not so easy to represent a circle as a Bezier curve.
 In fact, it is impossible to do so exactly.
-Despite the simplicity of this object (it’s even defined as by a single polynomial, albeit in two variables), the best one can do is approximate it.
+Despite the simplicity of this object (it’s even defined as a single polynomial, albeit in two variables), the best one can do is approximate it.
 The same goes for ellipses.
 There are actually ways to overcome this (the concept of rational Bezier curves which are quotients of polynomials), but they add to the inherent complexity of the drawing algorithm and the approximations using regular Bezier curves are good enough.

 And so we define the complexity of a drawing to be the number of bits in its .bezier file representation.
 Comments are ignored in this calculation.